top of page

 In 2010 Steinar produced his 2nd CD, called "Standing Next to a Mountain".

-Here are some reviews:
+Here are the two reviews:

 Guitar Player Magazine, February 2011